-38. Bullying and Safeguarding
+37. Bullying and Safeguarding

-38.1 The Law (Bullying at school: The law - GOV.UK (www.gov.uk)) - Some forms of bullying are illegal and should be reported to the police.
+38.1 The Law - Some forms of bullying are illegal and should be reported to the police.
 These include:

 - violence or assault

 - theft

 - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages.

-- hate crimes and,
+- hate crimes.